-Other factors to consider
+Other online payment factors to consider

 - Declined payments.
 For whatever reason, if your payment is declined or a payment error message appears, the transaction will not be processed.
 Your items may remain in your “shopping cart” so you can complete the purchase in the future.

 - Currency conversion fees.
 Most credit cards apply a fee of 2% to 4% of the transaction when you make a purchase from an overseas merchant.
 If you regularly shop with international retailers online, you may want to consider a card with $0 foreign transaction fees to save money on this cost.

 A credit card can get you almost anything you want on the Internet.
 It also offers security against fraud and unauthorized transactions.
 So with these facts and tips in mind, you can now make credit card purchases online any time you want.

 What do I do if my card is compromised?”

 If you have reason to believe your card is compromised, call your issuer and freeze your account.
 They can help you reverse charges you think may have been made fraudulently, and set you up with a new card.

 Making payments with a credit card has become an incredibly common and safe method of making purchases.
 However, these guidelines can provide you with an extra layer of safety in protecting your information.

 Learn more about credit card security to keep your finances safe.

 Pictures: Getty Images